 The story of MachiaVillain is a nice simple one, you were once a minion yourself who worked for an evil boss who used you as his slave that killed for him – you were even forced to even clean up after yourself!
 You strived for more, YOU wanted to be the boss and you knew you had the skills to become better than an entry-level evil minion.
 One night, an owl flew into your window carrying a letter address to you!
 What could this be?
 Upon killing the adorable owl, you realise that you have been summoned to the Department of Evil Domains, from the League of Machiavellian Villains, in order to receive a plot of evil land to erect your own evil mansion upon.
 This is a nightmare come true!
 You grab your things, and the last toilet roll from your ex-bosses toilet, and head off to claim your land!

-You arrive at the Department and thus begins your wait.
-A wait which will take many, many years as you watch all of the others before you crumble into dust and rot away.
+You arrive at the Department and thus begins your wait, a wait that will take many, many years as you watch all of the others before you crumble into dust and rot away.
 Eventually, you are finally in possession of your own Deed!
-You are given a plot of land and three minions to begin with and the Evil Machiavellian League of Villans gives you a probation period to pass a few specific quests (basically the tutorial).
+You are given a plot of land and three minions, to begin with, and the Evil Machiavellian League of Villans gives you a probation period to pass a few specific quests (basically the tutorial).

 That’s about it for the story and the narrative as the game is now all up to you.
 It’s basically an endless open sandbox where you must see how far you can go until all of your minions are defeated and you have nobody left to serve you.
 This is all whilst appeasing the League by completing their ‘rank’ quests in order to obtain new minions and bonus payments.
 I don’t usually play open-ended games as I much prefer games with a set narrative and goals, yet MachiaVillains has something about it which had me addicted for just over 12 hours straight!
 Plus I haven’t even really got to the in-depth parts of the game yet!